Home » Recipes » Desserts » Gluten-Free Cakes » Gluten-Free Dairy-Free Chocolate Pumpkin Cake

 • In a medium bowl, sift together the flours, cocoa, baking powder, baking soda, and salt.

-• Place the margarine and sugars a in a large bowl and, using an electric mixer on medium speed, beat until light and fluffy.
+• Place the margarine and sugars in a large bowl and, using an electric mixer on medium speed, beat until light and fluffy.

 • Add in eggs one at a time and beat until fully incorporated.

-• Pour batter into the prepared pan, place in the oven, and bake for 35-45 minutes, until a tester inserted in the middle comes out clean.
+• Pour batter into the prepared pans, place in the oven, and bake for 35-45 minutes, until a tester inserted in the middle comes out clean.
 Remove from oven, place on a rack, and cool in pan for 15 minutes, then turn out to cool completely.
 Let rest in fridge at least 30 minutes or overnight, covered in foil, in the fridge.

 Make Frosting